 Recent state fiscal crises have hurt parks across the United States.
 Presumably, parks in other countries have faced similar problems.

 After a year of meeting budgets by deferring maintenance, California state parks have cut back public services in 2010.
 Even seemingly small budget cuts can curtail trail running.
 Take, for instance, Mount Diablo State Park.
 Here, the California Department of Parks and Recreation “merely” cut some camping and day use areas.
 Those changes were enough cancel this year’s Mount Diablo 50 mile and marathon trail races.
 With any luck, these races will be back next year with the backing of Pacific Coast Trail Runs, but a year’s lapse might mean the end of other, independently organized trail races.
 California park lovers must now choose to let their parks operate at diminished capacity, allow them to be funded by offshore drilling, or successfully petition for a ballot initiative to have a license plate fee fully fund the parks.
-(Read more about the California state park issue and efforts to re-fund the parks.)
+(Read more about the California state park issue [broken link removed] and efforts to re-fund the parks.)

 Trail runners, let the Mount Diablo 50 be a lesson to fight harder for park funding.